 PS: You still could visit Bamberg, we are sure you would love to spend some more time there!
 Luggage can be kept untill 1.00 pm at the latest!

-One of the best: our comfort plus barge IRIS, sailing since 2005.
-Fully air-conditioned, lovely front sundeck, lounge and dining-area and selfservice Bar.
+One of the best, our premium barge IRIS, sailing since 2005.
+Fully air-conditioned, lovely front sundeck, lounge and dining area and self-service Bar.
 Delicious 3 course dinners and packed lunches.
 Lots of options at Breakfast.
 Want to know more about bike and barge? check here

 our lounge area